atulkamble/Multi-Tenant-Blogging-Platform/solution.md

 3. **Submit Comments:** Use an HTTP client like Postman to test the comment moderation function.
 4. **Verify CDN:** Load static content via the Azure CDN endpoint.

 This project provides a fully scalable, secure, and serverless multi-tenant blogging platform.
-Let me know if you need further customization!